wp-plugins/posts-in-sidebar/readme.txt

 = 1.0.2 =

-* Updated Credits section.
+* Updated *Credits* section.

 = 1.0.1 =

-* Small typo in readme.txt.
+* Small typo in `readme.txt`.

 = 1.0 =

 * First release of the plugin.

 == Upgrade Notice ==

+= 1.2 =

+Version 1.2 has changed the option to display the text of the post.
+When upgrading to version 1.2, check every Posts in Sidebar widget at section The text of the post to make sure that the option fits your needs.

 = 1.0.2 =